 3.0 RESIDENTIAL ENERGY PERFROMANCE RATING AND DISCLOSURE

 3.3 Requirements for Home Sellers

 PART 1.0, SCOPE, PURPOSE AND BACKGROUND

 Local government plays a critical role in making it easier for people to save energy, protect against rising energy prices and reduce carbon pollution.
-The Home Energy Score program seeks to accelerate market adoption of energy efficiency by requiring the disclosure of a home energy performance report, including a U.S. DOE Home Energy Score, before listing a home for sale in the city of Portland.
-Requiring home energy scores is one policy tool the City has available to catalyze change in the residential sector.
+The City of Portland Home Energy Score program seeks to accelerate market adoption of energy efficiency by requiring the disclosure of a home energy performance report, including a U.S. Department of Energy (U.S. DOE) Home Energy Score, before listing a home for sale in the city of Portland.

 Adopted by Director of Bureau of Planning and Sustainability and effective June 8, 2017.